jendcruz22/shade_maker/README.md

 # **Shade Maker**: Your Comprehensive Color Companion

-Shade Maker Shade Maker is a web application designed to help you explore and understand the world of color.
+Shade Maker is designed to help you explore and understand the world of color.

 ## **Table of Contents:**
 1.   <a href='#about'>About</a>